 After taking the small fortresses of Pamplona, Arthur forced Marshal General Jean-de-Dieu Soult’s French army into a fighting retreat into France.
 Resulting a series of battles from July 1813 at the Battle of the Pyrenees, through to April 1814 at the Battle of Toulouse.
 The result of this was the abdication of Emperor Napoleon I:

-13th May 1814, Arthur was hailed a conquering hero.
-He was made Duke of Wellington, along with the subsidiary title of Marquess Douro in the county of Somerset.
+13th May 1814, Arthur became hailed a conquering hero.
+He had become Duke of Wellington, along with the subsidiary title of Marquess Douro in the county of Somerset.

-The Allied forces were beaten back by the Marshal Ney’s French army.
+The Allied forces had become beaten back by the Marshal Ney’s French army.
 Wellington’s Anglo-Allied army withdrew 15 miles north to a site he had noted the previous year.
 The north ridge of a shallow valley on the Brussels road, just south of the small town of Waterloo.

 16th June 1815, the Battle of Quatre Bras was tactically indecisive, resulting in Napoleon preventing Arthur’s forces from aiding Blucher’s Prussian army at the Battle of Ligny.
-After withdrawing 15 miles north on a ridge of a shallow valley, it was at this spot Arthur had noted it to have been a favourable place for a battle, it was Waterloo.
+He withdrew 15 miles north on a ridge of a shallow valley.
+It had been at this spot Arthur had noted it to have been a favourable place for a battle, it was Waterloo.

 18th June 1815, the previous day rain had soaked the ground, making it very muddy.
 The Battle of Waterloo was the first time that Arthur had encountered Napoleon at a battle.
 The Anglo-Allied army arrived with a force of 68,000, along with 156 cannon.
 He accepted that Napoleon’s presence would make a huge difference to his 72,000 men and 246 canon.

 Duke of Wellington positioned most of his forces behind a ridge, giving protection from the French canon.
 He then placed the remaining men in front of the ridge.